Early breast cancer treatment after surgery

 Side effects may occur with PERJETA

-What are the most serious side effects of PERJETA?
+What are the possible side effects of PERJETA?
+PERJETA may cause serious side effects, including:

-PERJETA may cause heart problems, including those without symptoms (such as reduced heart function) and those with symptoms (such as congestive heart failure).
+• PERJETA can cause heart problems, including those without symptoms (such as reduced heart function) and those with symptoms (such as congestive heart failure)

-What are other possible serious side effects of PERJETA?
+What are the other possible side effects of PERJETA?
+Serious side effects of PERJETA may also include:

 See additional Important Safety Information below.